Jerome-Michael/Finding-LaneLines/README.md

 ## Dependencies

 If you have already installed all the necessary dependencies for the projects in term 1 you should be good to go!
-If not, you should install them to get started on this project => (https://github.com/udacity/CarND-Term1-Starter-Kit)
+If not, you should install them to get started on this project => [Installations] (https://github.com/udacity/CarND-Term1-Starter-Kit)

 ## Basic Build Instructions